 In addition to maintenance and cure, injured seamen may be able to bring a claim against Premier Pacific Seafoods under the doctrine of unseaworthiness.
 Under general maritime law, a vessel owner has an absolute duty to furnish a seaworthy vessel.
 Unseaworthiness typically refers to any defective or dangerous condition of the ship or the ship’s equipment.
 Some examples of unseaworthiness include worn-out equipment, oily or greasy decks, and a lack of proper safety gear.
 If an unseaworthy condition caused your injury, you have the right to seek damages.

 The Jones Act, passed by Congress in 1920, gives seamen the right to sue their employer for negligence.
 To recover damages under the Jones Act, you must prove that Premier Pacific Seafoods was at fault for your injury.
 An example of negligence could be a slippery deck or worn-out equipment.
 Your employer is also liable for the negligence of your fellow crewmembers.
 There is a very low burden of causation under the Jones Act.
 You only need to prove that Premier Pacific Seafoods played a part in the injury, no matter how small.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing injured seamen against Premier Pacific Seafoods.
 We understand the fishing industry and know how to get you the compensation that you deserve.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206.624.8844 or through this website.